Large elements and advanced beamformers for increased field of view in 2-D ultrasound matrix arrays: Methods

 \subsubsection{Quality Metrics}

-To assess the spatial resolution, the full width at half-maximum (FWHM) of the lateral profiles was estimated for images with wire targets.
-Lateral profiles were taken across the X/Z (lateral/depth slice) of the 3D volumes, averaged axially with depth 0.5 mm and elevationally with width 1 mm.
-Profiles were then interpolated by a factor of 64 using spline interpolation for FWHM estimates.
-The contrast of anechoic regions was estimated using the contrast ratio (CR), the contrast-to-noise ratio (CNR) and the generalized contrast-to-noise ratio (gCNR).
+To assess the spatial resolution in simulation and phantom experiments, the full width at half-maximum (FWHM) of lateral and elevational profiles of point targets was estimated.
+The profiles were interpolated by a factor of 100 using spline interpolation for FWHM estimates.
+The rabbit liver scans lacked appropriate point/line targets on which to measure envelope FWHM.
+Therefore, the lateral and elevational width of the volume autocorrelation was used to estimate resolution.
+The autocorrelations of full volume envelopes were computed using the FFT.
+Then, FWHM estimates were made on the center lateral and elevational profiles of the autocorrelations.
+These profiles were also interpolated by a factor of 100 for FWHM estimates.

+The contrast of volumes was estimated using the contrast ratio (CR), the contrast-to-noise ratio (CNR), and the generalized contrast-to-noise ratio (gCNR).
 These metrics are given by the following equations \cite{rodriguez-molares_generalized_2020}:

-In the above equations, \(\mu_{i}\) is the average envelope level inside some region of interest (ROI), and \(\mu_{o}\) is average envelope level of the background.
+In the above equations, \(\mu_{i}\) is the average envelope level inside some anechoic region of interest (ROI), and \(\mu_{o}\) is average envelope level of the background.
 Likewise, \(\sigma_{i}^{2}\) and \(\sigma_{o}^{2}\) are the variances of the envelopes in those regions.
 Finally, \(p_{i}\left(x\right)\) and \(p_{o}\left(x\right)\) are the probability distributions of the envelopes in the same regions.
 Histograms with 256 bins were used to estimate the distributions.
+In simulations, the main lobe to side lobe ratio (MLSLR) was estimated using the CR equation and placing ROIs over main lobe and side lobe regions respectively.
+In phantom experiments, ROIs were placed inside and outside anechoic cysts.
+For in vivo acquisitions, blood vessels were manually segmented using the Volume Segmenter tool in MATLAB.

-Finally, to assess speckle quality, the speckle signal-to-noise ratio (sSNR) was also estimated.
-The sSNR is given by \(sSNR=\left|\bar{A}\right|/\sqrt{var\left(A\right)}\), where A is the envelope level in some region of interest, the value \(\bar{A}\) is the mean and \(var(A)\) is the variance of the envelope in that region \cite{wagner_statistics_1983}.
+Finally, the speckle signal-to-noise ratio (sSNR) was also estimated on the background of each image.
+The sSNR is given by \(sSNR=\left|\bar{A}\right|/\sqrt{var\left(A\right)}\), where A is the envelope level in some speckle region, the value \(\bar{A}\) is the mean and \(var(A)\) is the variance of the envelope in that region \cite{wagner_statistics_1983}.
 A higher sSNR indicates better speckle quality, with fully developed speckle approaching an sSNR value of 1.91 \cite{wagner_statistics_1983}.